thecaliskan/oort/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Oort, please **do not** create a public issue.
+If you discover a security vulnerability in OORT, please **do not** create a public issue.
 Instead, report it privately via email.

 🔒 **Security Contact:** [security@thecaliskan.com](mailto:security@thecaliskan.com)